Kenneth M. Trombly, Partner

 Appointed in 2003 as a Special Master by the Honorable Royce C. Lamberth, Chief Judge, United States District Court for the District of Columbia, in the cases of Boulos v.
 Islamic Republic of Iran, and Peterson v.
 Islamic Republic of Iran (Beirut, Lebanon Marine barracks bombing cases).

-Testified on behalf of the D.C.
-Trial Lawyers Association before the District of Columbia Council in support of The District of Columbia Vehicle Enforcement act of 2006 (auto insurance requirements for D.C. motor vehicles); in support of The White Collar Insurance Fraud Prosecution Enhancement Amendment Act of 2006 (advocating pro-consumer and pro-privacy legislation by creating a new law that makes it unlawful to solicit auto accident victims or to improperly disseminate police accident reports in the District of Columbia), testimony which was cited at length by the District of Columbia Court of Appeals, in Bergman v District of Columbia, et al, 986 A.2d 1208 (D.C.
+Testified on behalf of the Trial Lawyers Association of Metropolitan Washington, DC before the District of Columbia Council in support of The District of Columbia Vehicle Enforcement act of 2006 (auto insurance requirements for D.C. motor vehicles); in support of The White Collar Insurance Fraud Prosecution Enhancement Amendment Act of 2006 (advocating pro-consumer and pro-privacy legislation by creating a new law that makes it unlawful to solicit auto accident victims or to improperly disseminate police accident reports in the District of Columbia), testimony which was cited at length by the District of Columbia Court of Appeals, in Bergman v District of Columbia, et al, 986 A.2d 1208 (D.C.
 2010), in which a decision of the Superior Court holding the statute to be constitutional was affirmed by the Court of Appeals; in opposition to The Jury Trial Improvement Act of 2006 (testifying against the reduction of peremptory challenges in criminal jury trials in the District of Columbia); and in support of the 1996 proposed budget for the District of Columbia Courts.

 Author of “Conjuring and the Courtroom; All I needed to know about trying cases I learned by doing magic shows”, published in Law and Magic, A Collection of Essays (Carolina Academic Press, 2010; Professor Christine Corcos, ed.).